 Sadly, we recently lost 60 years of experience (2 employees) to a competitor.
 But, thankfully due to our continual commitment to training, our young staff members were able to fill that void.
 And in hindsight, the situation gifted us the question.
 Would you rather have 60 years of experience or a group of people who are about to gain 60 years of experience?
 I know what I would rather.
 And I’m excited to see what these great young people can achieve.

 Challenging people with new ideas is what keeps us at our best.
 We constantly want to help our people improve and grow.
-Training is important for all of us, I love to learn and teach.
+Training is important for all of us, we love to learn and teach.
 Knowledge isn’t ours to keep, we must share and pass it on.

 Teach, don’t criticise! – RG